Pseudo-Riemannian geometry embeds information geometry in optimal transport: -divergence and the pseudo-Riemannian framework

-\begin{remark}[An interpretation of the $c$-divergence] Let $\mu$ and $\nu$ be probability measures satisfying $\nu = f_{\#}\mu$, so that $f = D^c \varphi$ is an optimal transport map.
+\begin{remark}[Interpretation of the $c$-divergence] Let $\mu$ and $\nu$ be probability measures satisfying $\nu = f_{\#}\mu$, so that $f = D^c \varphi$ is an optimal transport map for the pair $(\mu, \nu)$.
 By Kantorovich's duality, the value of the transport problem is given by